dpopkov/hibern/beghibern4/README.md

 * Use HQL for reading data
 * Add util module containing SessionUtil singleton
 * Create RankingService with methods for adding and getting Ranking
+* Add methods for updating and removing to RankingService

 Chapter 2: Integrating and Configuring Hibernate
 ------------------------------------------------